-Does Evina have a unique market position?
+Does Evina have a unique market positioning?

-Very often, cyber security companies are outside the ecosystem they intend to protect and therefore have a poor understanding of the issues at stake.
+Very often, cybersecurity companies are outside the ecosystem they intend to protect and therefore have a poor understanding of the issues at stake.
 In such cases, they can only protect to the detriment of turnover.

 In the case of cybersecurity companies that are part of the ecosystem, they often have links to certain actors which creates conflicts of interest and prevents the establishment of healthy relationships based on trust.

-This is why companies like Evina, which combine technical expertise, neutrality and knowledge of sectoral issues, are rare, yet essential for the long-term growth of the market.
+This is why companies like Evina, who combine technical expertise, neutrality and knowledge of sectoral issues, are rare, yet essential for the long-term growth of the market.
 This makes them all the more valuable.

 How do you see the market evolving in the coming years?

 Today more than ever, the Internet has the potential to be a formidable tool for prosperity.

 The increase in fraud, however, limits the full realization of this potential: barriers have been erected that were supposed to protect but which have above all prevented free trade.

 To gain a little more flexibility while avoiding the criminals, many have taken refuge in secure environments run by giants, all American.
 This strategy, though comfortable, is not without consequences.
 Aside from the Cloud Act, which is a pass on your data that the American authorities claim as their own, it always comes at a higher cost than expected.

 It’s a sub-optimal situation that makes too many losers to last forever.